kascez/ada-datastory/README.md

 > What we don't need is a government that won't act on climate change and won't allocate any new funds to protect the Reef.

 > At the same time, the science is getting clearer and the impacts of climate change are starting to unfold before our eyes.

+Australia is definitely one of the most impacted countries by climate change.
+We all have witnessed the wildifires that occured in this country in 2020 which was the result of very high temperatures.

 **...And on the other side of the world, what do people from the USA say?**